15 Best Running Trails In Las Vegas You Can Visit Today

 Last but not least, Paseos Trail is a 4.5-mile out-and-back trail located in the Summerlin area of Las Vegas.

-The trail offers another peaceful escape from the hustle and bustle of the city, with stunning views of the surrounding mountains and desert landscape.
+The trail offers another peaceful escape from the hustle and bustle of the Strip, with stunning views of the surrounding mountains and desert landscape.

-Just like the Silverado Ranch Park trail, this one is also flat and paved for the most part, making it a comfortable option for runners of all levels!
+Just like the Silverado Ranch Park trail, this one is also flat and paved for the most part, making it a popular route in Las Vegas for runners of all levels!

 The Bottom Line